EdgeApp/edge-docs/source/index.html.md

 }
 ```

-All Airbitz API's use one of the standard Javascript error-reporting mechanisms:
+All Edge API's use one of the standard Javascript error-reporting mechanisms:

 * Throwing an exception
 * Rejecting a promise